The Office of the Secretary

 Throughout his career, Dr. Crew has served in leadership roles for diverse districts and schools.
 In addition to New York and Miami, he was an administrator in Boston, Sacramento, and Tacoma.
 Dr. Crew began his career as a teacher and served as a middle and high school principal in California and Massachusetts.

 Dr. Crew has led school reform initiatives for a private foundation, directed the Institute for K-12 Leadership at the University of Washington, and served as a professor in the Rossier School of Education at the University of Southern California.
 As Oregon’s chief education officer, he developed a strategic plan to integrate the PK-12 through university systems.
 He also served as president of the K-12 division of Revolution Prep, which seeks to use technology to improve math instruction and graduation rates in urban school districts.

 Dr. Crew’s critically-acclaimed book, Only Connect: The Way to Save Our Schools, continues to guide a vital public discussion.
+Dr. Crew is the author of a December, 2016 op-ed in the Amsterdam News about the role of Medgar Evers College and other predominantly black institutions in the current political climate.
 He has served on many boards, including the Lincoln Center for the Performing Arts, Communities in Schools, and the Al Shanker Institute.
 He is the recipient of many awards, including the NAACP Educational Leadership Award, the Arthur Ashe Leadership Award, and the 2008 National Superintendent of the Year.